maslick/realtimer/README.md

 **Realtimer** leverages [Vert.x][1] - a distributed event bus backed by a simple concurrency model.
 In the simplest scenario one can have a *Tracker service* instance, a database and multiple websocket clients.
 Clients are fault-tolerant, meaning they operate regardless of whether the *Tracker service* is running or not (clients reconnect automatically 5 sec after the connection is down).

 **Realtimer** is scalable.
 It is containerized (Docker) and can be scaled up in a Kubernetes cluster.
-Multiple *Tracker* instances (running on different nodes) share the exact-same event bus.
-This is achieved by using a cluster manager (Apache Ignite is used).
+Multiple *Tracker* instances running on different nodes share the exact-same event bus.
+This is achieved by using a cluster manager (Apache Ignite).

-*Tracker* instances are split into three separate modules (HTTP, Web socket, Mongo) so that they can be scaled independently.
-Each has its' own load-balancer, forming a distributed, fault-tolerant and highly-available system.
+*Tracker* instances are split into three separate modules (HTTP, Web socket and Mongo) so that they can be scaled independently.
+Each has its' own load-balancer (except for ``mongo`` which is only reachable from within the cluster), forming a distributed, fault-tolerant and highly-available system.

 ## TO-DO list